Data for researchers: Extracted text from more than 72,000 FDA medical device 510(k) summaries

 For finding predicate devices, a site-specific search will probably serve you better than this dataset will.
 For example, if you are looking for tumor segmentation algorithms:

-The dataset is available as a gzip-compressed CSV file and as a parquet file:
+The dataset is available as a gzip-compressed CSV file: pmn_summary_text.csv.gz (Size: 278M, MD5: a71cfaa0b687157d9d4c14f2bdfb00d4)

 Example of how to access and use the dataset with the R programming language